easyt0re/piecewiseLinearModel/README.md

 - [ ] stable behavior for both controllers in both tasks

 - [ ] quantization in encoders and check other aspects of discrete design

+## change the "structure" of the code
+- [ ] implement things as functions instead of scripts with no input args

 ## added AW to continuous time LQR
 previously, only saturation was implemented with no anti-windup (AW) in *controlDemoLMwI.slx*.
 I tested some ideas before but failed. the problem was probably b/c the order of integral and gain on the "I" path.